Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 Current known issues:

+- \[U32372\] (-25, -1, CW): As reported by The Illusion in discord, a crack in the landscape closest to 0100C087 lets one see the ocean.
+Punted to UF4OP, I don't have a good quick fix for it.
 - \[PRP\] 030251C6 collision needs redone
 - \[PRP\] 1F57A3 previs issue
 - ???
 Terminal hanging in midair in BoS cut content, last room of library nearest ruined blue electronic panels closest to bobblehead.
 Boston Public Library